Synchronous Chip-to-Chip Communication with a Multi-Chip Resonator Clock Distribution Network: Multi-chip MCM with Traveling-Wave Clock

-The functionality of the on-chip circuitry, and the correctness of the PTL model including transitions between chip and a carrier, was first validated using a nine chip MCM circuit with a meander clock.
-The meander clock has the advantage of tunable frequency.
-The meander clock line and signal PTL delay are designed for a 2\,GHz clock rate, but as the delays are the same the design works across a large frequency range.
-The on-chip test circuit has two data paths as shown in Fig.~\ref{the9}a connected to 4\,mV output amplifiers for room temperature testing.
-The first data path is used to pretest individual chips before populating the MCM.
-The second data path is configured for connection between chips using MCM pads.
-On-chip circuitry designed in this way also allows to tap into input and output of individual chips on MCM before testing the link through the multiple chips.
-In this particular MCM design (see Fig.~\ref{the9}b) there are two serial data links going through 6 chips and 2 chips.
+The functionality of the on-chip circuitry, and the correctness of the PTL model including transitions between chip and a carrier, was first validated using a nine chip MCM circuit with a traveling-wave clock.
+The traveling-wave clock has the advantage of tunable frequency.
+The traveling-wave clock line and signal PTL delay are designed for a 2\,GHz clock rate, but as the delays are the same the design works across a large frequency range.
+The on-chip test circuit has two data paths as shown in Fig.~\ref{the9}a, one connected to a 4\,mV output amplifier to pretest individual chips and the second connected to a PTL driver for MCM tests.
+On-chip circuitry designed in this way also allows taps into input and output of individual chips on MCM before testing the link through the multiple chips.
+In this particular MCM design (see Fig.~\ref{the9}b) there two serial data links going through 6 chips and 2 chips.
 The last chip was reserved for a different experiment.

-Individual chips and the MCM were tested in liquid He dip probes with standard 32-pin and 64-pin pad templates.
+Individual chips and the MCM were tested in liquid Helium dip probes with standard 32-pin and 64-pin pad templates.
 Tests were performed at-speed with direct connection to room-temperature electronics, using instrumentation and methods similar to that described in \cite{egan2021true}.

 Fifteen individual chips were tested from the same wafer fabricated in the SFQ5ee process, and eight were chosen to populate the chains on the MCM.
 The individual-chip test for on-chip data paths showed up to 6\,dB ($\pm33\%$) of AC bias margin with common overlap between chips of 4.5\,dB, as shown in Fig.~\ref{fig4}a.
 Operating margins across multiple cooldowns showed about 1\,dB variation, which is within the design specification for parasitic coupling to sequestered fluxes in the moats.
 Similar measurements were taken on the two MCM links with two and six-chip chains, at 2\,GHz and 8\,GHz clock rate.
 Output and clock-return waveforms at 8\,GHz are shown in Fig.~\ref{fig4}b.
 Both links were functional with measured clock margins as entered in Table~\ref{9marg}.
 The operating margins at 2\,GHz for both chains are similar to those of the individual chips.
 Margins at 8\,GHz are degraded by about 2\,dB, which indicates misalignment of the pulse arrival time within the timing window of the receiver.